Activities and Things to Do

 Edgefield, which is located in Troudale also has a summer concert series and fun atmosphere.

 Many local establishments offer karaoke and Smokey Hearth in Sandy hosts “kids karaoke” every Friday evening.

 We do have basketballs available at the front desk to check out during your stay.
 The Resort at The Mountain located nearby offers bike rentals, and tennis court rentals are available to the public.
 Mountain Sports located at the Hoodland Plaza also has bike rentals and assorted Summer and Winter activity rentals.

 In the winter months, to park at ski resorts, trailheads or in Government Camp, a snow park permit is required for each vehicle.
 In the summer months a national forest recreation pass is required at most hiking trailheads.
 We offer both 1-day and 3-day passes for winter and summer at our front desk.

 Mt.
 Hood Adventure (503-715-2175), located at Ski Bowl.
 (Delivery and pick up to local lakes including Trillium, Frog, Clear and Timothy lakes are available.
 Call to make arrangements at 503-715-2175.)

 You can rent boats, kayaks, and canoes at Lost Lake Resort.

-Whispering Woods does not have a conference room to host such events, we can however accommodate guest rooms for such events.
-We can also provide you with possible venues to contact for your gathering.
+Whispering Woods does not have a conference room to host such events.
+However, if several participants are staying at Whispering Woods, we will do our best to accommodate these guests by providing condos which are located close to each other.
+Also, we can provide you with possible venues to contact for your gathering.